Overview

 4. You will see the new gauge displayed on the dashboard.
 Tap and hold the gauge to open the Edit Display menu and tap Drag and Move to move the gauge on the dashboard screen.

-iOS screen with Transmission Temperature gauge highlighted.
+iOS Dashboard with Transmission Temperature gauge highlighted.

 If the gauge shows no data or 0.0, see the Troubleshooting section.